Web3NL/motoko-book/src/advanced-types/type-bounds.md

 When we express a [subtype-supertype relationship](/advanced-types/subtyping.html) by writing `T <: U`, then we say that `T` is *bounded* by `U`.
 Lets explore *type bounds* in more detail.

 ## The `Any` and `None` types
 All types in Motoko are bounded by a special type, namely the `Any` type.
 This type is the *supertype* of all types and thus all types are a *subtype* of the `Any` type.
 We may refer to it as the *top type*.
-A variable in Motoko can be of type `Any`.
+Any value or expression in Motoko can be of type `Any`.

 Another special type in Motoko is the `None` type.
 This type is the *subtype* of all types and thus all types are a *supertype* of `None`.
 No value in Motoko can have the `None` type.